karth878/TimelineProject/expanded_internet_timeline.md

 **Ethical/Societal Concern:** The rise of e-commerce began the disruption of traditional retail, with eventual impacts on local businesses, jobs, and community structures.
 Amazon in particular would raise concerns about market consolidation and labor practices in warehouse facilities.

-**Suggested Graphic:** A photograph of Amazon's original homepage from 1995 showing the "Earth's Biggest Bookstore" slogan, or an image of eBay's first auctioned item (a broken laser pointer).

 ## 1998: Google Founded
 **Description:** Stanford University Ph.D. students Larry Page and Sergey Brin launched Google with its revolutionary PageRank algorithm, which ranked websites based on how many other sites linked to them rather than just keyword frequency.
 This approach dramatically improved search relevance at a time when finding information online was becoming increasingly difficult due to rapid web growth.